meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 3. Gets on the Hispaniola with no escape

 #### Analysis:
+In this chapter Stevenson culminates various elements of the plot together to ellicit a sence of adventure and intrigue in the reader.
+We see Jim finally using Ben Gunn's coracle, along with a vivid description of the island that allows the reader to follow along Jim's actions on the map in the book, adding that extra depth to the plot.
+This mix of real and fantasy immerses the reader in the story, as opposed to just telling them what happened.

 ## Annotated chapter
 IT was broad day when I awoke and found myself tossing at the south-west